techidaily/site-win11-tips/source/_posts/dealing-with-missing-pages-in-microsoft-store-windows.md

 ## 6\.
 Turn Off Any Active Proxy Server Settings

- Using a[proxy server](https://www.makeuseof.com/tag/what-is-a-proxy-server/) can come in handy when you want to access websites and apps blocked in your region.
+ Using a [proxy server](https://www.makeuseof.com/tag/what-is-a-proxy-server/) can come in handy when you want to access websites and apps blocked in your region.
 But on the negative side, it can cause issues in apps like the Microsoft Store, Xbox, and YouTube.

  So, disable any proxy server and check if it resolves the problem.
 Follow these steps to do that: